Toggle menu

 Funding during your internship

 Support internships are unpaid, but you can apply for an Access to Work grant.
 This will help to pay for costs associated with your work placement.
-This could be travel expenses, support workers and specialist equipment.
+This could be travel expenses, support workers, or specialist equipment.

-You will be unable to get job seekers allowance but you can:
+You will be unable to get a job seeker allowance, but you can:

 Plymouth's Local Offer is organised into four main categories covering the following age ranges: